NLion74/sortingcue/README.md

 # sortingcue
-A little script I made to automate putting cue files in the same folder as the cd rip
+A little script I made to automate putting cue sheets in the same folder as the cd rip